Naresh Bhatt, husband of missing Virginia woman, charged with murder

 By Steve Almasy, CNN

-(CNN) — A grand jury in Virginia has handed up an indictment charging Naresh Bhatt, the Prince William County man whose wife went missing in July, with murder.
+(CNN) — A grand jury in Virginia has handed up an indictment charging Naresh Bhatt, the Manassas Park man whose wife has been missing since July, with murder.

-Bhatt already faces a felony charge of concealment of a body, according to court records.
+Bhatt was also charged with defiling a body and already faces a felony charge of concealment of a body, according to Prince William County online court records.
+He is expected to appear in court Tuesday morning where he will be formally charged.

 Authorities previously said Mamta Kafle Bhatt, 28, a mother to a young daughter, was presumed dead.
 No one has been able to locate the beloved Nepalese community member since July 27, when she was last seen at UVA Health Prince William Medical Center in Manassas, where she worked as a registered nurse in the medical surgical unit.

-Naresh Bhatt was taken away in handcuffs on August 22 after authorities conducted a search at the couple’s home.
+“We’re not here happy,” she said.
+“There’s no amount of jail time that’s going to bring back what they really want, which is their daughter.”

-In September, Naresh Bhatt was denied bail.
-He was accused of killing his wife in their home, then dragging her body outside, according to a criminal complaint.
+Police visited home August 2 and she was reported missing 3 days later

-Police first visited the couple’s home in Manassas on August 2 after Kafle Bhatt’s coworkers called for a wellness check August 1.
+Police first visited the couple’s home in Manassas on August 2 after Kafle Bhatt’s coworkers called for a wellness check the day before.
 Kafle Bhatt worked two days a week at the hospital and was expected to work on August 1 and 2.
 Officials said they grew concerned after she did not show up to work or call.

 When police talked to Naresh Bhatt, he “provided additional information” and told investigators he did not want to report her as missing at the time, police said.